Why did Pankejeff suddenly become so bad-tempered?

 Freud’s argument is that Pankejeff’s temper tantrums were in fact attempts to make his father punish him.

 “Under the persisting influence of this experience he pursued a path from his sister via his nanny to his father.”Sigmund Freud

 This may seem like an absurd explanation, but Freud bases it on a meticulous attention to the details of Pankejeff’s childhood.
 The case material is overflowing with themes of passivity and masochism, and a thinly-veiled preoccupation with wounds to the body.

-It is also worth noting that Freud’s argument is a more detailed version of one that few people would disagree with: childhood experiences of sexual assault or abuse can have serious consequences for psychological development.
+It is also worth noting that Freud’s argument is a sophisticated version of one that few people would disagree with: that childhood experiences of sexual assault or abuse can have serious consequences for psychological development.

 Why did Pankejeff’s naughtiness suddenly end?